-It also happens that all the commonly used speed controllers require a very small torque (compared with the motive force) over lots of turns, so we use a train to reduce the torque from the first wheel and increase the available turns.
+Fortunately, all the commonly used speed controllers require a very small torque (compared with the motive force) over lots of turns, so we use a train to reduce the torque from the first wheel and increase the available turns.
 Each stage in the train divides the torque and multiplies the number of turns.
 In other words, the train converts high-torque, few-turns into low-torque, many-turns.